Homeschooling is no longer only kids in the home being taught by their mom or dad.

-Three households throughout the nation who represent the changing faces of homeschooling opened their doors to “GMA” to provide a firsthand look at what their lives are like as homeschooling families.
+Three households throughout the nation that represent the changing faces of homeschooling opened their doors to “GMA” to provide a firsthand look at what their lives are like as homeschooling families.

-Beckett Dillon, 14, of Durham North Carolina, begins his school approximately 10:30 a.m..
-A few days he would log online to have a virtual course or go to the site his household uses to graph their studies.
+Beckett Dillon, 14, of Durham North Carolina, begins his school at approximately 10:30 a.m.
+For a few days, he would log online to have a virtual course or go to the site his household uses to graph their studies.

-One day per week, Beckett and his brothers, Teague, 12, and Sullivan, 10, go to a neighborhood learning centre that caters to homeschool families.
+One day per week, Beckett and his brothers, Teague, 12, and Sullivan, 10, go to a neighborhood learning center that caters to homeschool families.

 It’s all a part of what Beckett’s mother, Anne Dillon, predicts the family’s “eclectic” version of homeschooling.

-“It probably looks a lot like what people in the homeschool world would call school at home, in which you kind of do this, this, that and this,” she said.
-“We utilize many different resources that’s the reason why it would be called eclectic.”
+“It probably looks a lot like what people in the homeschool world would call the school at home, in which you kind of do this, this, that and this,” she said.
+“We utilize many different resources that are the reason why it would be called eclectic.”